filecoin-project/filecoin-docs/docs/project/README.md

 ## Related projects

-IPFS is a highly modular project that is itself made out of many different protocols and tools.
-Learn more about the [IPFS-related projects](/project/related-projects/) under the overall support of Protocol Labs.
+Filecoin is a highly modular project that is itself made out of many different protocols and tools.
+Learn more about the [Filecoin-related projects](/project/related-projects/) under the overall support of Protocol Labs.

-## Contribute to IPFS

-Thousands of people contribute to IPFS from all over the world — and that can include you!
-No matter your areas of interest or expertise, there are a number of ways that you can make an impact on the future of the Internet by [contributing to IPFS](/project/contribute/)

 ## Code of conduct